Important Rules for a Professional Relationship with your Nanny

-However they are third parties, and having a third party, in your home can get awkward.
-They bring a different personality and way of doing things other than your family’s ways.
+Nannies nurture and care for our babies while we work, ensuring that the kids have a good fulfilling growth and development as possible.
+However having a third party, in your home can get awkward because they bring a different personality and way of doing things other than your family’s ways.

 There are always things you would prefer that your nanny does not do, or questions you don’t want to get from your nanny or rooms that you consider private or areas that you would want to remain private to you only.
-All these are areas you would to have boundaries with.
+All these are areas you need to have boundaries with.

 Unfortunately, these boundaries get broken off a lot if they were not set and communicated.
 As such you need a high level of professionalism from your nanny which depends on the working relationship you set with her on her first day at work.
+The boundaries ensure work professionalism,prevents tension, avoids disagreements, preserve your privacy, protect your home and your personal life.

 why working moms needs a professional work relationship with nanny